 For those who fall under the following employee groups, there is assistance available through various funds to help with costs to further your professional development.

-Please be sure to read the guidelines for elibibility carefully.
+Please be sure to read the guidelines for eligibility carefully.
 Also please visit University Systems for information about approved computer and equipment purchases.

 Check your professional development account balance in My page